ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The evolution of this field has moved through several distinct methodological phases.
 Rule-based gazetteer look-ups dominated early work, providing limited accuracy when dealing with ambiguous place names.
 Neural architectures such as CamCoder [@Gritta2018_camcoder] subsequently improved performance through learned contextual representations.
 Most recently, fine-tuned large language models have demonstrated substantial breakthroughs in toponym resolution accuracy.

 A representative example of this latest approach comes from Hu et al. [@Hu2024_toponym_llm], who adapted 7–13 billion-parameter open-source models (e.g., Mistral-7B, Llama 2-7B) to generate an unambiguous administrative string for each toponym before invoking a standard geocoding API.
-Their fine-tuned Mistral-7B achieved an **Accuracy@161 km of 0.91**, outperforming previous neural methods by multiple percentage points and improving toponym resolution accuracy by 13%; on the less ambiguous WikToR corpus the same architecture reached 0.98.
+Their fine-tuned Mistral-7B achieved an Accuracy@161 km of 0.91, outperforming previous neural methods by multiple percentage points and improving toponym resolution accuracy by 13%; on the less ambiguous WikToR corpus the same architecture reached 0.98.
 Crucially, these gains were realized on commodity hardware, underscoring the practicality of parameter-efficient fine-tuning for large corpora.

-Addressing the persistent challenge of annotation scarcity, Wu et al. [@wu2025geosg] introduced **GeoSG**, a self-supervised graph neural network that learns spatial semantics from Point-of-Interest (POI)–text relationships.
+Addressing the persistent challenge of annotation scarcity, Wu et al. [@wu2025geosg] introduced GeoSG, a self-supervised graph neural network that learns spatial semantics from Point-of-Interest (POI)–text relationships.
 This approach predicts document coordinates without any annotated training samples, nearly matching supervised baselines on two urban benchmarks.
 In a similar vein, Savarro et al. [@savarro2024geolingit] demonstrated that Italian tweets can be geolocated to both regional and point coordinates by fine-tuning decoder-only LLMs on the GeoLingIt shared task, further confirming that pretrained language models can internalize subtle linguistic cues of place.

 Despite these advances, significant limitations remain.
 O'Sullivan et al. [@Osullivan2024_metric] demonstrated that GPT-class models mis-calibrate qualitative distance terms: *near* in a neighborhood scenario is treated similarly to *near* at continental scale, revealing a lack of geometric grounding.
 Such biases caution against "out-of-the-box" deployment for precision geolocation, especially when dealing with archaic toponyms or surveyor jargon.
 Even the most advanced automated systems leave a long tail of ambiguous or obsolete place names—precisely the cases that plague colonial patent abstracts.